fraser-hemp/gradify/README.md

 # Requirements

-gradify depends on Pillow, which you may install using `pip install Pillow`
+Gradify depends on Pillow, which you may install using `pip install Pillow`

 In case you get the error message `ImportError: No module named PIL`, you need to install Pillow first.